📄 InterBering Library – Media News, Articles, Studies & Historical Publications (1906–2025)

 Delivered by Rachel Douglas of Executive Intelligence Review on behalf of Dr. Razbegin, this presentation outlined the Intercontinental Link project to connect Eurasia and North America through a multimodal corridor including rail, power, telecommunications, and pipelines via a tunnel beneath the Bering Strait.
 Razbegin traced the project’s history from early 20th-century proposals to modern Russian transport strategy, citing official support by Russian federal ministries and President Vladimir Putin.
 He emphasized the corridor’s strategic significance for global trade, energy exchange, and international cooperation, describing it as a world-changing infrastructure project capable of linking four continents and uniting global economies.

-Interview: Walter J. Hickel – “I Envision Construction of a Railroad Around the World”
+Interview: Walter J. Hickel (former Governor of Alaska) — “I Envision Construction of a Railroad Around the World”

 Conducted by Richard Freeman for Executive Intelligence Review, published August 31, 2007.

-In this in-depth interview, Alaska’s former Governor and U.S. Secretary of the Interior Walter J. Hickel articulates his enduring vision of global development founded on large-scale infrastructure, natural-resource stewardship, and cooperation between nations.
-Speaking at age 88, Hickel reflects on a lifetime of experience in resource management and recounts how Alaska’s economic independence grew from courageous decisions, such as insisting on full state ownership of its lands and pushing Atlantic Richfield to drill what became the historic Prudhoe Bay oil field in 1967.
-His core message connects these achievements to a larger civilizational goal: the creation of a continuous railway linking the continents through the Bering Strait.
+In this in-depth interview, Alaska’s former Governor and U.S. Secretary of the Interior Walter J. Hickel articulates his enduring vision of global development founded on large-scale infrastructure, natural-resource stewardship, and international cooperation.
+Speaking at age 88, Hickel reflects on a lifetime of leadership in resource policy and recounts how Alaska’s economic independence grew from bold decisions, such as insisting on full state ownership of its lands and pressuring Atlantic Richfield to continue exploratory drilling that eventually revealed the historic Prudhoe Bay oil field in 1967.

-More than a political dialogue, this conversation stands as Hickel’s testament to Alaska’s role as a bridge between hemispheres and as a model of responsible development.
-His declaration, “I envision the construction of a railroad around the world,” remains one of the most powerful endorsements ever given by an American statesman to the Bering Strait railway concept—a call for global cooperation through engineering, trade, and stewardship of the planet’s common wealth.
+More than a political dialogue, the interview stands as Hickel’s testament to Alaska’s role as a bridge between hemispheres.
+His declaration, “I envision the construction of a railroad around the world”, remains one of the strongest endorsements ever voiced by an American statesman for the Bering Strait railway concept — a call for global cooperation through engineering, trade, and stewardship of the planet’s shared wealth.

 Walter J. Hickel (former Governor of Alaska): “I Envision Construction of a Railroad Around the World.”